akoerner/cdbuff/README.md

 With `cdbuff` you can save and restore paths to registers by assigning arbitrary names to them.

 ## Rolling Indexed Registers
-`cdbuff` has a circular buffer with indexed registers [0-9] similar to vim.
-Every path stored with '-s' will pushed into the indexed registers buffer with the most recent being assigned to register `0`.
-The previous path that was stored in register `0` will be pushed to register `1` and so on.
+`cdbuff` features a circular buffer/register system with indexed registers [0-9], similar to Vim.
+Every path stored using the `-s` option is pushed into the indexed registers, with the most recent path assigned to register `0`.
+The previous path in register `0` is then shifted to register `1`, and so on, with older paths cascading through the remaining registers.

 ## Getting started
 1. clone the repo